gserafini/fix-gmail-email-search-userscript/README.md

 # Fix Gmail Email Search Userscript

 This is a Greasemonky userscript to fix missing "Emails" search in Gmail.
-It works as of June 22, 2020 (Gmail's markup likely will change over time.)
+It works as of August 5, 2022 (Gmail's markup likely will change over time.)

 Please report any issues with the script here: https://github.com/gserafini/fix-gmail-email-search-userscript